• Skip to primary navigation

 How to Tell if Passion Fruit is Ripe

-Dozens of ripe and wrinkled passion fruit in green plastic baskets.
+Ripe and wrinkled passion fruits in small green plastic boxes.

-• If the skin is smooth, let it ripen at room temperature.
+• Storage.
+If the skin is smooth when you bring them home, let them ripen at room temperature.
 As with most fruits, they should not be refrigerated to ripen.
-(Once they're ripe, passion fruit can be stored in the refrigerator for up to a week or so.)
+Once they're ripe however, passion fruit can be stored in the refrigerator for up to a week or so.

-• Choose passion fruit that feels a bit heavy for its size.
+• Wrinkled or not, choose passion fruits that feel a bit heavy for their size.

 The juice is now ready for all sorts of recipes.